-The classic intercropping example is the Native American 3 Sisters.
-Corn, pole beans, and squash were planted in the same spot.
+The classic intercropping example is the Native American "three sisters."
+Corn, pole beans, and squash are planted in the same spot.
 The corn grows tall and acts as a support for the pole beans.
-The beans feed the soil for the corn, which is a heavy feeder.
-The squash covers the ground acting as a mulch and its scratchy leaves help protect the beans and corn from marauding animals.
+The beans enrich the soil for the corn, which is a heavy feeder.
+The squash covers the ground, acting as a mulch, and its scratchy leaves help protect the beans and corn from marauding animals.

 Root crops lend themselves well to this type of intercropping.
-Vegetables like onions, carrots, and rutabagas don't need a lot of space below ground and even less above ground.
-They can be squeezed into the spaces between any number of plants, like cabbage, broccoli, peppers, and kale.
-You can do closely spaced rows, plant along the edges of beds or simply mix things up.
-If you are willing to forgo the idea of planting everything in rows or blocks, you will be amazed how much produce your garden will hold.
+Vegetables such as onions, carrots, and rutabagas don't need a lot of space below ground and even less above ground.
+They can be squeezed into the spaces between any number of plants, such as cabbage, broccoli, peppers, and kale.
+You can do closely spaced rows, plant along the edges of beds, or simply mix things up by interspersing them in whatever nooks and crannies are available.
+If you are willing to forgo the idea of planting everything in rows or blocks, you will be amazed at how much produce your small garden will hold.